 Consultations for Baruch faculty, staff, non-degree and non-matriculated Baruch students

-Consultation sessions are offered to non-degree and non-matriculated students to assist with a referral to community resources.
 Consultation sessions are offered for Baruch faculty and staff in order to assist them with a student of concern.

 Outreach and Presentations